Unfinished Music No. 1: Two Virgins

-Unfinished Music No. 1: Two Virgins is the first of three experimental albums released by John Lennon and Yoko Ono on Apple Records.
+Unfinished Music No. 1: Two Virgins is the first of three collaborative experimental albums released by John Lennon and Yoko Ono on Apple Records.
 It was the result of an all-night session of musical experimentation with Yoko in John's home studio at Kenwood, while his wife, Cynthia Lennon, was on holiday in Greece.
-Lennon and Ono's 1968 debut recording is known not only for its avant-garde content, but also for its cover, which features the couple naked.
+Lennon and Ono's 1968 debut recording is known not only for its avant-garde content, but also for its cover, which shows the couple naked.
 This made the album controversial to both the public and the parent record company EMI, which refused to distribute it.
 In an attempt to avoid controversy, the LP record was sold in a brown paper bag, and distributed by Track and Tetragrammaton in the United Kingdom and the United States respectively.
 Two Virgins, while failing to chart in the UK, reached number 124 in the US.
 The album was followed six months later by Unfinished Music No. 2: Life with the Lions.